 Young adulthood is the beginning of so many things.
 There’s often college and career and the plunge into more serious relationships.
 But the exciting aspects of growing up can overshadow the more mundane parts, one of which is health maintenance.

 Preventive screenings, wellness exams and checkups are important at all ages.
-You take your car in for a checkup, why wouldn’t you do the same for your body, and mind?
+You take your car in for a checkup, why wouldn’t you do the same for your body and your mind?

 But many of today’s young and healthy forgo doctor visits for other priorities.
 It’s a trend seen in a growing body of evidence.
-Young millennials and newly-minted adults of Generation Z feel overwhelmed by jam-packed schedules and the potential confusion and cost of the health care machine.
+Millennials and Generation Z feel overwhelmed by jam-packed schedules and the potential confusion and cost of health care.
 Many of them are used to relying on their parents to schedule doctor appointments and figure out health plan coverage.